-Iceland is full of natural beauty, but it is also full of natural hazards, which are perhaps its No. 1 draw card.
-Some of the worst dangers pertain to geysers, which erupt and burn travellers each year.
-Other travellers have accidently become injured stepping into a hot spring or boiling mud pool.
+Iceland is full of natural beauty, but it is also full of natural hazards, which are perhaps its number one draw card.
+Some of the worst dangers pertain to geysers, which erupt and burn travelers each year.
+Other travelers have accidently become injured stepping into a hot spring or boiling mud pool.
 Few of these areas have warning signs or protective barriers against falling or getting injured, which is why some people get too close.
+The responsibility of safety lies mainly on the traveler.

 However Iceland has one of the world's best monitoring systems for its natural hazards and their emergency rescue services are of a very high standard due to skill and experience in dealing with the variety of hazards which pose a risk to human and animal life.